This article was updated in July 2025

-Here are your best options to watch Nippon Professional Baseball from abroad, in no particular order of accessibility or cost.
-It should be noted that not every option will give you access to Japan Series games, as they are sponsored by Sumitomo Mitsui Banking Corporation, and are generally not streamed.
+Several times a year, we get asked a question that should have a readily available answer: “Where/How can I watch NPB from overseas?”
+So here are your best options to watch Nippon Professional Baseball from abroad, in no particular order of accessibility or cost.
+Note that not every option will give you access to Japan Series games, as they are sponsored by Sumitomo Mitsui Banking Corporation and are generally not streamed.

 Pacific League TV

-For the reasonable price of ¥1,595 (about $11) per month, you can watch all Pacific League (Fighters, Eagles, Marines, Lions, Buffaloes, Hawks) regular-season games, plus farm games from many of those teams and more, plus the PL Climax Series.
-Also included are home interleague games for the Giants and Tigers.
+For ¥1,595 (about $11) per month, you can watch all Pacific League (Fighters, Eagles, Marines, Lions, Buffaloes, Hawks) regular-season games, plus farm games from many of those teams and more.
+PL postseason games are also included (except the Japan Series).
+Giants and Tigers home interleague games are geoblocked outside Japan.
 Note that as of the 2023 season, this service is no longer available from Europe.
+For those in Latin America, check out the 1Baseball Network.
 The PLTV English YouTube channel will also simulcast once a month.

 Toratele

-For just ¥660 per month, you get access to all Hanshin Tigers home games, home farm games, plus road games against the Yomiuri Giants.
-(I have a guide for signing up on my Tigers site.)
-Wondering who the Hanshin Tigers are?
+For ¥660 (about $4.50) per month, you get access to all Hanshin Tigers home games, home farm games, plus road games against the Yomiuri Giants.
+Trevor made a guide for signing up on Hanshin Tigers English News.

 Giants Live Stream

-For ¥1,650 per month, you can view all Yomiuri Giants home games, plus road games against the Hanshin Tigers and Yokohama DeNA Baystars.
+For ¥1,650 (about $11) per month, you can view all Yomiuri Giants home games, plus road games against the Hanshin Tigers and Yokohama DeNA Baystars.

 Rising Sun TV